-Here, I provide an overview of this study, and its value to corneal specialists.
+Here, I provide an overview of a study that played a pivotal role in the FDA approval of Xdemvy, and the study’s value to corneal specialists.